devxan/site/README.md

 Uses Google Analytics for some reason.
 (Also has ALL of Carrd's social icons? omg it's so developer friendly 🥰)

 Motivation for finally updating it: the /now page hadn't been updated for months 💀 and socials needed to be updated!
+The reason it took so long to appear on GitHub: Cloudflare Pages and my GitHub account weren't linked together correctly.